abhishekrk29/TODO-APP-using-Python-Django/README.md

 # TODO-APP-using-Python-Django
 This is simple TODO App for Multiple Users in Django.
-Where User can add daily task and manage there day-to-day task.
+Where Users can add daily task and manage their day-to-day task easily.

 # Install python